 “Darkness permeates the land, like water dripping from a faulty cask.
 It’s impossible to know what it’ll corrupt next.
 They worship ancient gods.
 I believe…” R’bekah took a slow breath, before continuing, “…that, in part, they were involved in the destruction of your School.”

 Daikon Crispus eased back, his eyes clouding over as if beset by a sudden storm.
 Then he looked down at the rabbit juices he’d dripped upon his clothes and muttered.

 He looked back at her.
 “It seems we may be of service to each other.
 Could you inform daikons and circle elders that we’re still training knights?
 It’d be best to state only that recruits must journey to the School’s ruins, as their first step in their instruction.”

 They continued talking as they ate.
 She told him of the child sacrifices and her group adopting orphans.
 When they finished, she began cleaning up the area, removing all traces of her visit.

 Crispus nodded in approval.
 “We’ll pray for you and your group daily.”
 Then he paused.
 “What of your adopted ones?
-Would any of them desire to become knights?
+Do they desire to become knights?
 Are any twelve yet?”

 “That’s an intriguing idea.
 I don’t know their ages.
-My only interest was that the children were safe, and being raised by believers.
+My only interest was that they were safe and being raised by believers.
 How should I send them, so they don’t have to yell for you?”
-She asked with a grin.
+She asked, grinning.

-Beck nodded her understanding.
-“Please tell Jonathan that I love him and long for him.
+R’bekah nodded.
+“Please tell Jon’than that I love him and long for him.
 But that, like him, the God of Truth has given me a mission.
 The Father will bring us together again.
-I know Jon is doing God’s will, and am confident in the Lord’s promise that Sarah is safe… although I pray for her swift return.”
+I know Jon is doing God’s will, and am confident in the Lord’s promise that Sar’h is safe… although I pray for her swift return.”